gammons/resume/README.md

 * grant@grant.dev
 * [https://grant.dev][gd]

-I'm a technical engineering leader with 15 years of experience building and scaling software, teams, and companies, with an emphasis on devops.
+I'm a technical engineering leader with 15 years of experience building and scaling software, teams, and companies, with an emphasis on DevOps.

 ## Core Skills